RAID 0 Data Recovery - How to reclaim your data?

 - The number of disks in the array

 It is possible to recover data using data recovery software.
-However, data recovery software could turn out to be a nightmare if not employed properly and may cause damage to the extent of a strenuous RAID 0 data recovery process.
+However, recovery software could turn out to be a nightmare if not employed properly and may cause damage to the extent of a strenuous RAID 0 recovery process.
 Disk failure, slow performances, etc. could be the resulting after-effects.

 Hence, it can be concluded that a call for professional help is more efficient and reliable for RAID recovery than recovery software.